-1. Full Uniform (uniform should be clean for each use)
+Full Uniform (uniform should be clean for each use) for Pre-Licensure Students

-- A. Full uniform for female consists of: - 1.
-Black skirt or black pants, with wine top. - 2.
+- 1. SON approved black pants or black skirt, with SON approved wine top. - 2.
 Black shoes with matching socks or hose.
 Shoes must cover entire foot. - 3.
 ID badge as follows: Student's Name, N.S.

-- 4. Bandage scissors and stethoscope

-- 5. Approved lab coat may be worn.

-- 6. Clothes must be neat, clean and wrinkle-free

-- 7. Students may only use badge holder made available by the school of nursing in order to maintain uniformity and professionalism.
+Lenoir-Rhyne University - 4.
+Bandage scissors and stethoscope - 5.
+Approved lab coat may be worn. - 6.
+Clothes must be neat, clean and wrinkle-free - 7.
+Students may only use badge holder made available by the school of nursing in order to maintain uniformity and professionalism.

-- B. Full uniform for male students consists of:
+Full uniform for the RN students

-- 1. Black pants with wine top.

-- 2. Black shoes with matching socks.

-- 3. ID badge as explained in part A.3.

-- 4. Bandage scissors and stethoscope.

-- 5. Approved lab coat may be worn.

-- 6. Clothes must be neat, clean and wrinkle-free.

-- 7. Students may only use badge holder made available by the school of nursing in order to maintain uniformity and professionalism.
+- 1. Uniform as appropriate for clinical area. - 2.
+ID badge as follows: Name, RN - Student: Lenoir-Rhyne University - 3.
+School pin from previous School of Nursing may be worn. - 4.
+Bandage scissors and stethoscope (where applicable).